mne-tools/mne-bids-pipeline/README.md

 ## Running on your own data

 1. Make sure your data is formatted according to the BIDS standard. **It is of great importance that**
-    - The BIDS data are anonymized if you require anonymization, as the `mne-study-template` does not allow you to anonymize data.
+    - the BIDS data are anonymized if you require anonymization, as the `mne-study-template` does not allow you to anonymize data.